This page explains how to become a registered teacher and apply for jobs in Victorian government schools.

 Use the recruitment system to apply.
 After the closing date for the vacancy, a merit-based selection process is used to determine the best available graduate.

 Some jobs for graduates also offer a cash payment as part of the employment offer.
-For more information, see: teaching scholarships.
+For more information, see:

 Tips for applying